mui/toolpad/docs/data/toolpad/studio/how-to-guides/embed-pages.md

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/how-to-guides/embed-page/no-shell.png", "alt": "No shell display mode", "caption": "Set display mode to no shell", "indent": 1 }}

-2. Deploy the Toolpad application
+2. Deploy the Toolpad Studio application

    :::info
    See the tutorial on [deploying to Render](/toolpad/studio/how-to-guides/render-deploy/) for more details